• 10/18/2024

 Current research on the new 6G mobile communications standard

 Nursing care robots, autonomous driving, digital twins: all of these high-tech applications will play an essential role for the new 6G mobile communications standard.
 The first commercial 6G networks are expected to be available as of 2030.
 In the 6G-life and 6G Future Lab Bavaria initiatives, researchers at the Technical University of Munich (TUM) and TU Dresden are already testing and developing the fundamental mechanisms of the sixth mobile communications generation.
-One goal is to establish a complete communications system with components supplied exclusively by German startups.
-Here we present a selection of other projects.
-The researchers will be pleased to accept interview requests.
+One goal is to establish a complete communications system with components supplied exclusively by German start-ups.

 Prof. Dr. Wolfgang Kellerer in a laboratory in which the research group is investigating innovative processes for the mobile communication of the future for industrial robotics applications.
 Andreas Heddergott / TUM